Zakaria1986/gen-azure-cloud-python-modules/TIFC1-PF-02 - Variables and Simple Data Types/presentation/variables.md

 ## Learning Objectives

 - Explain what a variable is and why they’re used
+    - Variable are like placeholder for datatypes which then can be called by the variable name, just like the humans, we have names which identifies us.
 - Be able to identify a number of variable types
+    - String
+    - data
+    - Objects
+    - Arrays
+    - NAN Undefined
-- Select the appropriate variable type for a given scenario
+- Select the appropriate variable type for a given scenario -
 - Store and recall data using a variable

+    -  name = zakaria
+    - print name

 ---

 ## I have a cat named Noche